YaLTeR/niri/README.md

 https://github.com/YaLTeR/niri/assets/1794388/5d355694-7b06-4f00-8920-8dce54a8721c

-## Idea
+## Inspiration

-Niri implements scrollable tiling, heavily inspired by [PaperWM].
+Niri is heavily inspired by [PaperWM] which implements scrollable tiling on top of GNOME Shell.
-Windows are arranged in columns on an infinite strip going to the right.
-Every column takes up a full monitor worth of height, divided among its windows.

-With multiple monitors, every monitor has its own separate window strip.
-Windows can never "overflow" onto an adjacent monitor.

-This is one of the reasons that prompted me to try writing my own compositor.
+One of the reasons that prompted me to try writing my own compositor is being able to properly separate the monitors.
-PaperWM is a solid implementation, but, being a GNOME Shell extension, it has to work around Shell's global window coordinate space to prevent windows from overflowing.
+Being a GNOME Shell extension, PaperWM has to work against Shell's global window coordinate space to prevent windows from overflowing.

-Niri also has dynamic workspaces which work similar to GNOME Shell.
-Since windows go left-to-right horizontally, workspaces are arranged vertically.
-Every monitor has an independent set of workspaces, and there's always one empty workspace present all the way down.

 Niri tries to preserve the workspace arrangement as much as possible upon disconnecting and connecting monitors.
 When a monitor disconnects, its workspaces will move to another monitor, but upon reconnection they will move back to the original monitor.